-I am based in Los Angeles but have lived in Manila, Kuala Lumpur, Santa Barbara, and the San Francisco Bay Area.
+Hi, I’m Paola Mardo.
+I’m a podcast host and producer with a background in radio and film.
+I am based in Los Angeles but grew up in Manila, Kuala Lumpur, and the San Francisco Bay Area.

 I am the host, writer, creator, and producer of Long Distance, a documentary podcast series about stories in the Filipino diaspora, selected for the inaugural Google Podcasts creator program with PRX.
 Long Distance has been featured on NBC News, Fast Company, Rappler, Apple Podcasts’ New and Noteworthy, Spotify Podcasts, Bello Collective’s 100 Outstanding Podcasts of 2018, and more.

 Currently, I am in production on Long Distance season 2.
 I produce audio stories that have aired on KCRW’s Good Food, KPCC’s The Frame, PRI’s The World, and KQED’s The California Report.
 I edit, produce, and consult on podcast projects for clients including KCRW, Lantigua Williams & Co., Stitcher, The California Sunday Magazine, The Los Angeles Times, Western Sound, and Wondery.
 I have written and reported stories for Buzzfeed, Kubo, Public Radio International, and (the old) LA Weekly.
 I host and speak at events, and conduct workshops on podcasting and storytelling.